gtk-rs/gtk-rs.github.io/tuto/cross.md

-The package installation steps are for arch, but should be similar for other distros.
+The package installation steps are for Arch Linux, but should be similar for other distros.

 First install rust normally with rustup.
 The next step will install the windows toolchain.